-This report represents a volume of the Instream Flow Relationships Study technical report series prepared for the Susitna Hydroelectric Project.
-The primary purpose of the Instream Relationships Report Flow and its associated technical report series is to present technical information and data that reflect the relative importance of the various interactions among the primary physical and biological components of aquatic habitats within the Talkeetna-to-Devil the Susitna River.
-Canyon reach of The Instream Flow Relationships Report and its associated technical report series are not intended to be an impact assessment.
-However, these reports present a variety of natural and with-project relationships that provide a quantitative basis to compare alternative streamflow regimes, conduct impact analyses, and prepare mitigation plans.
+This report represents a volume of the Instream Flow Relationships Study technical report series prepared for the The primary purpose of the Susitna Hydroelectric Project.
+Instream Flow Relationships Report and its associated technical report series is to present technical information and data that reflect the relative importance of the various interactions among the primary physical and biological components of aquatic habitats within the Talkeetna-to-Devil Canyon reach of the The Instream Flow Relationships Report and its Susitna River. associated technical report series are not intended to be an impact assessment.
+However, these reports present a variety of and with-project relationships that provide natural a quantitative basis to compare alternative streamflow regimes, conduct impact analyses, and prepare mitigation plans.

-The technical report series is based on the data and findings presented in a variety of baseline data reports prepared by the Alaska Department of Fish and Game (ADF&G) Hydro Aquatic Study Team, R&M Consultants, Su E. Woody Trihey and Associates (EWTGA) and the Arctic Environmental Information and Data Center (AEIDC).
+The technical report series is based on the data and findings presented in a variety of baseline data reports prepared by the Alaska Department of Fish and Game (ADF&G) Su Hydro Aquatic Study Team, R&M Consultants, E. Woody Trihey and Associates (EWT&A) and the Arctic Environmental Information and Data Center (AEIDC).
 The Instream Flow Relationships Report and its associated technical report series provide the methodology and appropriate technical information for use by those deciding how best to operate the proposed Susitna Hydroelectric Project for the benefit of both power production and downstream fish resources.
 The technical report series is described below.

 Technical Report No. 1.
-Fish Resources and Habitats of the Susitna Basin.
-This report, prepared by Entrix, Inc., consolidates information on the fish resources and habitats in the Talkeetna-to-Devil Canyon reach of the Susitna River available through January 1985 that is currently dispersed throughout numerous reports.
+Fish Resources and Habitats in the Middle Susitna River.
+This report, prepared by Entrix, Inc. and Woodward-Clyde Consultants, consolidates information on the fish resources and habitats in the Talkeetna-to-Devil Canyon reach of the Susitna River available through January 1985 that is currently dispersed throughout numerous reports.